DFinelli/myWebsite/README.md

 # myWebsite *IN PROGRESS*

-*IN PROGRESS* Creating my own personal website to expand on skills I'm learning in a (Spring 2020) Web Development course.
+Creating my own personal website to expand on skills I'm learning in a (Spring 2020) Web Development course.